cds-snc/data-lake/docs/data/catalog/platform/gc-notify/export.md

 ## Provenance

-This dataset is extracted daily from the GC Notify database's automated snapshot.
+This dataset is exported daily from the GC Notify database's automated snapshots.
 More documentation on the pipeline can be found [here](../../../pipelines/platform/gc-notify/export.md).

 * `Updated`: Daily
 * `Steward`: GC Notify